-- A valuable guide to the interpretation of skeletal trauma for practitioners and students of forensic anthropology, pathology and radiology
+- Presents a valuable guide to the interpretation of skeletal trauma for practitioners and students of forensic anthropology, pathology and radiology

-- Coverage of skeletal trauma cases resulting from high and low velocity projectiles, low energy blunt force (e.g., assaults involving various implements, hangings, strangulations, falls), high energy blunt force (e.g., motor vehicle and aviation incidents) sharp force, as well as accidental and non-accidental injuries in children, medical intervention, taphonomic changes and skeletal variation
+- Provides coverage of skeletal trauma cases resulting from high and low velocity projectiles, low energy blunt force (e.g., assaults involving various implements, hangings, strangulations, falls), high energy blunt force (e.g., motor vehicle and aviation incidents), and more

-- Each section includes case studies with written and visual descriptions, and discussion as well as an up-to-date literature review
+- Includes case studies with written and visual descriptions, discussions and up-to-date literature review

 Forensic anthropologists and forensic pathologists in current medico-legal practice.
 Secondarily for schools of medicine, forensic and biological anthropology